 The Personal Savings account can be opened by an adult on behalf of a minor as well.
 The minor must be related to a member by birth, marriage, or adoption.

 Once you have opened a Personal Savings account, you have the option of opening one or more Additional Savings accounts for different savings purposes.
 These accounts do not have minimum opening deposit requirements and earn the same interest rate as your Personal Savings account.

 There is no monthly service fee or fee for low balances, but there are a few other fees.
 For example, you will be charged an inactivity fee of $5 every month if you do not make any transactions into or out of this account in six months.
 Every returned item will cost you $15 and every non-sufficient funds presentment will cost you $35.

-Moving onto the Youth Savings account, this account is available to children between the ages of 0 and 12.
-It earns the same interest rate as the Personal Savings account.
+The Youth Savings account is available to children between the ages of 0 and 12.
+It earns the same interest rate as the Personal Savings account of 0.20% currently.
 Those younger than six are referred to as “Sandy Savers” and those between 7 and 12 years old are referred to as “Cool Cash Kids.”
 All new users receive a welcome package.

 A $5 membership deposit is required when you open this account, which you can do at any Delta Community Credit Union location.
 Any member of the credit union can open a savings account for a child, niece, grandchild, cousin, niece, or nephew.

 An HSA at this credit union earns a rate of between 0.45% and 0.85%.